Watermelon Riot

-The Watermelon Riot occurred on the evening of April 15, 1856, in Panama City, then the capital of Panama State in the Republic of New Granada.
+The Watermelon Riot was a riot that occurred on the evening of April 15, 1856, in Panama City, then the capital of the State of Panama in the Republic of New Granada.
 After an American took a slice of watermelon from a street vendor and refused to pay for it, a verbal altercation ensued and then quickly escalated when shots were fired.
 An angry mob of locals converged on the site and began fighting with the Americans.
 Before order could be restored, at least fifteen Americans and two Panamanians were killed.
 American businesses, including the railroad station, were extensively damaged or destroyed.

 Background

 Throughout the 19th century, the United States’ involvement in the isthmus of Panama increased as it became the most convenient area in Central America for quick transoceanic transit.
 U.S. expansion westward accelerated after the Mexican–American War and the California Gold Rush, and transiting the isthmus provided faster access to the Pacific during a time crossing American mid-west and western regions was difficult and often dangerous.
 This led to recurrent negotiations between the governments of the Republic of New Granada, of which Panama was a part, and the U.S. The focus of these early negotiations was on rights and protections concerning the free transfer of goods and people through the isthmus.
 The most important treaty resulting from these negotiations was the Mallarino-Bidlack treaty of 1846 in which the Republic of New Granada recognized that the United States could intervene to guarantee the neutrality of the isthmus.

 This clause, originally meant to protect against foreign control over the isthmus, was eventually interpreted to permit U.S. interventions to protect American interests against any dangers resulting from local disturbances or the many civil wars that plagued New Granada.
 Until the construction of the Panama Canal, the United States’ main concern on the isthmus was the protection of the Panama Railway that was completed in 1855.

 Prior to the completion of the railroad, the local economy was dependent on the transport of goods and passengers via riverboats and mule trains.
 The railroad caused severe economic dislocation for many Panamanians who were involved in this business.
 The loss of their livelihood caused resentment against the railroad and Americans in general.